rikosintie/DevNetAssoc/chapter8/README.md

 Network ID: L_646829496481105433; Name: DevNet Sandbox ALWAYS ON                     , Tags: None
 ```

-The print statement rewritten to use f strings
+**The print statement rewritten to use f strings**
+Notice that I used a single quote after the f and double quotes for the variables.
+If you use single for both you wil get an error that the statement has an open {.
+It took me quite a while to figure that out!

 ```
     print(f'Network ID:, {NET.get("id") :20}, Name:, {NET.get("name") :45}, \
 Tags:, {str(NET.get("tags")) :<4}')